wolfwarrior666/Redis-Nosql-Simple-Chat-Client/Readme.md

 # About this Applikation
-This Application is a simple example for a präsentation about Redis.
+This Application is a simple example for a presentation about Redis.
-I use the Pub/Sub Pattern from Redis to build a small JavaFX ChatClient.
+I use the Pub/Sub pattern from Redis to build a small JavaFX ChatClient.
 As Redis driver i use lettuce.